karthick18/strava_elevation_adjust/README.md

 ## Using the tool

-Make sure you don't try to export/download the GPX file from Strava as that does not timestamp info.
+Make sure you don't try to export/download the GPX file from Strava as that does not have timestamp info.
 Try to use the one from your GPS watch/device.

 First install pre-requisites with: